techbunny/LISA17/Tutorials/Tutorial2_ACR.md

 az group create --name <RGNAME1> --location <LOC>
 ```
 ## Create a Container Registry

+For this registry, we are creating a "Managed" registry, which includes additional features, particularly the ability to delete images once uploaded.
+Other choices are Classic, Standard and Premium.

 ```
 az acr create --name <ACRNAME> --resource-group <RGNAME1> --admin-enabled --sku Managed_Basic

 az acr list --resource-group <RGNAME1> --query "[].{acrLoginServer:loginServer}" --output table
 ```
 ## Log in to ACR

 ```
 az acr login --name <ACRNAME>